Greff History, Family Crest & Coats of Arms

 The surname Greff was first found in Switzerland, where the family contributed to the development of the region.
 They became prominent in local affairs and branched into many houses which played important roles in savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.

-Important Dates for the Greff family
+Early History of the Greff family

 This web page shows only a small excerpt of our Greff research.
 Another 122 words (9 lines of text) covering the years 1769, 1807, 1485, 1527, 1599, 1664, 1611, 1678, 1671, 1719, 1841, 1826, 1815 and 1869 are included under the topic Early Greff History in all our PDF Extended History products and printed products wherever possible.